Skip to content

 IgG and IgA Food Sensitivity Testing

-Once testing provides detailed answers about what exactly is going on, then we can more efficiently address the problem.
-Testing is not mandatory, there are always non-testing options.
+Once testing provides detailed answers about what is happening, we can more efficiently address the problem.
+Testing is not mandatory.
+There are always non-testing options.
 You should be aware that your employee benefits may cover the cost of lab testing.
-If your benefits are structured as a Health Spending Account, you can usually put testing through there.
-If they are set up in such a way that you get a set amount each year to spend on certain items, like visits with a naturopathic doctor.
-Then you may have coverage under a category called “Lab Testing” or “Diagnostic Testing”.
+If your benefits are structured as a Health Spending Account, you can usually put testing through there if they are set up so that you get a set amount each year to spend on certain items, like visits with a naturopathic doctor.
+Then, you may have coverage under “Lab Testing,” “Medical Testing,” or “Diagnostic Testing.”

-Reach out to me if you have any questions about my targeted approach to digestion problems.
-Call me at 416-481-0222 or email my assistant Maria at Maria or DM me on your favorite social platform.
+Contact me if you have any questions about my targeted approach to digestion problems.
+Call me at 416-481-0222, email my assistant Maria at Maria, or DM me on your favourite social platform.

 Dr. Pamela has practiced as a naturopathic doctor in Toronto since 1999.
 She has received numerous “Best Naturopath in Toronto” awards.
 She is registered with the College of Naturopaths of Ontario.